avbhatt/SOCS/README.md

 #### `sidebar/sidebar.[css,html]`
 Creates buttons, divs, lists needed for chat and annotation interface.
 In-line style used to change display types dynamically.

+#### `sidebar/submit_annotation.js`
+Handles the annotation submission form by sending message to `annotation-form.js` upon clicking the submit annotation button.

+#### `annotation-form.js`
+Content script that creates the annotation submission form as a modal.
+Sends the annotation content to `background` in message.

 ## Resources
 [Browser Extensions](https://developer.mozilla.org/en-US/Add-ons/WebExtensions)